ecmwf/multio/docs/content/processing-pipelines.rst

 * It is responsible for forwarding messages to the I/O-server, so a ``target`` needs to be specified.
 * It will ensure that the partial fields of the same global field will be sent to the same server process for aggregation.
-* Transport layer MPI is support and there is also limited support for sockets.
+* Transport layer MPI is supported and there is also limited support for sockets.

 Aggregation